sparisi/gym_gridworlds/README.md

 White noise can be added to all rewards by passing `reward_noise_std`, or only to nonzero rewards with `nonzero_reward_noise_std`.

+An auxiliary negative reward based on the Manhattan distance to the closest goal can be added by passing `distance_reward=True`.
+The distance is scaled according to the size of the grid.

 #### <ins>Episode End</ins>
 By default, an episode ends if any of the following happens:
 - A positive reward is collected (termination),